proto-aiken-13/tp/docs/UserGuide.md

 </div>

 <a name="assignments"></a>
-### Managing Assignments
+## Managing Assignments

-For allocating and grading assignments , you can make the following commands:
+For allocating and grading assignments , you can use the following commands:
 * assign
 * deassign
 * deassignIndiv